yrizos/yrizos.com/blog/content/posts/learning-to-ride-learning-to-lead.md

-title = "Learning to Ride, Learning to Lead" date = "2024-12-15T12:14:58+00:00" draft = false image = "/images/posts/learning-to-ride-learning-to-lead.jpg"
+title = "Learning to Ride, Learning to Lead" date = "2024-12-15T12:14:58+00:00" draft = false originalURL = "https://medium.com/@yrizos/learning-to-ride-learning-to-lead-eb6b102bf023"
+image = "/images/posts/learning-to-ride-learning-to-lead.png"
-imageAlt = "Abstract painted illustration of a blonde 4-year-old girl on a pink bicycle pedaling left, with an anthropomorphic bear running behind her with arms outstretched in a protective stance, set in a park with pine trees and trails, rendered in muted earth tones with heavy brushstrokes and paint texture." originalURL = "https://medium.com/@yrizos/learning-to-ride-learning-to-lead-eb6b102bf023"
+imageAlt = "Abstract painted illustration of a blonde 4-year-old girl on a pink bicycle pedaling left, with an anthropomorphic bear running behind her with arms outstretched in a protective stance, set in a park with pine trees and trails, rendered in muted earth tones with heavy brushstrokes and paint texture." tags = ["parenting", "leadership", "personal-growth"]
 +++

 Watching my daughter learn to ride a bike was a mix of teetering starts and bursts of confidence, like the time she wobbled forward a few metres, only to tumble onto the soft grass, laughing despite the fall.
 It wasn’t just about teaching her to balance and pedal.
 It was about helping her see what she could do once she started trusting herself.